WATCH: North Korea Fires ICBM, Raw Footage Of Missile Launch — U.S. Responds With Threat Of Military Force

 In the Access Hollywood video, Trump was recorded describing his attempts to have sex with a married woman in Florida, saying “I’ve moved on her actually.
 You know, she was down in Palm Beach.
 I moved on her, and I failed.
 I’ll admit it.
 I did try and f*** her.
 She was married… I moved on her very heavily.”

-[Featured Image By Eugene Hoshiko/AP Images]
+[Featured Image by Eugene Hoshiko/AP Images]